Acupuncture for Insomnia| Alban Acupuncture

 We are supposed to spend one third of our lives sleeping.
 But for many people that’s a lot easier said than done.

 In fact, up to 58% of adults in America complain of having trouble sleeping.
 Insomnia is an issue that many of my patients experience.
 This is not so surprising because many chronic illnesses and pain are also associated with insomnia.

 Acupuncture is helpful to reduce those sleepless nights.
-Acupuncture often people sleep better even if you are not coming in for that insomnia specifically.
+People sleep better even if you are not coming in for that insomnia specifically.
 So even if your coming in for your back pain, headaches, or digestive issues, acupuncture helps you sleep better.

 Imbalances are related to the body’s energy, called qi (pronounced chee).
 Qi travels though channels in the body like water flowing through a winding river.
 These channels connect the body’s surface to the internal organs and muscles, this is why acupuncture can treat internal diseases as well as physical ones.